saurabhp75/saurabhp75.github.io/_notes/android.md

 - Views are described in an xml file.
 This xml file is parsed and a corresponding java class is created.
 - ViewGroup is a conainer which contains multiple views for eg. `ConstraintLayout`.

+### Naming convention for resource ids
+- Use camel case with view type as prefix and view functionality as suffix, for eg. `buttonSubmit`, `editTextFullName` etc.

 ### Creating an activity in Android studio
 - Right click on the package folder(com.ytlabs.mytodoapp) under `java` and click on new->activity.